alexmullins/dsa/README.md

 2016/04/13 07:31:31 New SSH connection from 127.0.0.1:63516 (SSH-2.0-Go)
 ```

-Now it's time to start an attacking client:
+Now it's time to start an attacking client in another terminal:

 ```bash
 $ ./client -key=./data/id_dsa -attack
 ```

-Notice it just hangs without a 'connected' message.
-The server also did not log creating an SSH connection:
+Notice the client just hangs without a 'connected' message and no time read outs.
+The server also did not log creating an SSH connection, but it did accept the TCP connection:

 ```bash
 $ ./server -key=./data/id_rsa